-As we at the Legends and Lore of Illinois know, the State of Illinois has a rich history, and unfortunately, it has also been the scene of many of the worst disasters in American history.
+As we at Mysterious Heartland know, the State of Illinois has a rich history, and unfortunately, it has also been the scene of many of the worst disasters in American history.
 While many of these disasters have informed our tapestry of legends and ghost stories, we also must never forget the pain of the victims or the heroism of the first responders.
 Join us as we look at the top 10 most tragic disasters in Illinois.

 10. 1946 Naperville Train Disaster